Posts

 • navigate through complicated French websites of birth, marriage and death records, censuses and military enlistments documents

-Good news is, you can research more easily with the help of my step-by-step how to tutorials.
-How to navigate through difficult online French archival websites, military enlistments records, census records, and other documents of genealogical value.
+Good news is, you can research more easily with the help of my step-by-step how-to tutorials.
+How to navigate through difficult online French archival websites, military enlistment records, census records, and other documents of genealogical value.

 And you can do it for free and cheaply.